 A. This is your personal space and there are no restrictions on how you utilize it.
-However, the process that ensures the availability of your data in the event of a network or server failure does not allow the caching of database files or Microsoft Outlook .PST files.
-If you do save this type of files, you will see a synchronization error when you log on and log off your computer.
+However, the process that ensures the availability of your data in the event of a network or server failure does not allow the caching of database files.
+If you do save database files, you will see a synchronization error when you log on and log off your computer.
 Please be aware that this is for extra protection against data corruption in this type of files.

 Q. Can others see my files?